fengzhao/docker-kylin/README.md

 The project uses a GitHub Actions workflow to automatically download the ISOs, build the Docker images, verify them, and publish them to Docker Hub.

 The `scripts/build.sh` script has been refactored into modular functions for better readability and maintainability.
+It also includes validation to ensure extracted information from ISO filenames conforms to expected patterns.

 The workflow is defined in the `.github/workflows/docker-publish.yml` file and consists of the following steps: